lingling5400/Smart-Fridge/README.md

 This project is partially based on the YOLO Distiller framework.
 It has been adapted and modified to support custom teacher-student training and experimental settings for object detection tasks in this project.

+## Knowledge Distillation Framework

+The original implementation has been modified and extended to support:
+- Custom teacher-student training pipeline
+- Integration with YOLOv11 models
+- Experimental adjustments for loss configuration and training settings

+---

 ## License

 This project is licensed based on the YOLO Distiller repository.